MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 > [!NOTE]
 > `$PSStyle.FileInfo` is only available when the `PSAnsiRenderingFileInfo`
-> experimental feature ia enabled.
+> experimental feature is enabled.
 For more information, see
 > [about_Experimental_Features](about_Experimental_Features.md) and
 > [Using experimental features](/powershell/scripting/learn/experimental-features).